metachris/website/content/about.md

 Hi, my name is Chris.
 I am interested in technology and collaboration.
 Advocate of free software, participating in hacker spaces, collectives and communities.
-Dad of two little kids.
+Dad of two little kids, living in Vienna, Austria.

-Living in Vienna, Austria.
+Engineer at Flashbots :zap: :robot:

 <hr style="overflow:auto;">